UnionInternationalCheminsdeFer/OSDM/tools/sandbox.md

 ---
 layout: page
-title: OSDM Demo Environment
+title: OSDM Sandbox
-permalink: /tools/demo-environment/
+permalink: /tools/sandbox/
 ---

 ## Aim

-Various providers and distributors built demo or sandbox environments to provide implementing or interesting parties  with access to _working prototypes_ or _near to real-life implementations_ to study the behavior and semantics of the OSDM API.
+Various providers and distributors built demo or sandbox environments to provide implementing or interested parties with access to _working prototypes_ or _near to real-life implementations_ to study the behavior and semantics of the OSDM API.

 These environments are usually registration-only and interested parties are provided with documentation of the content of the API as well as with examples of requests to try.